hildeweerts/responsiblemachinelearning/_sources/fairness/groupfairness/biases.md

 The system may be used in a context for which it was not (properly) designed, in which case we fall into the {term}`portability trap`.
 For example, a toxic language detection model trained on tweets may not be suitable for a platform such as TikTok, where the average user is much younger and may use different language (tone, words, etc.) than an average Twitter user.
 Note that this type of bias can also accrue over time due to changing populations and behaviors, in which case it can be seen as a form of concept drift.

 ### Interpretation
 Interaction of stakeholders with the system can be a source of unfairness.
-A decision-maker may interpret the model's output differently for different groups, due to social bias and {term}`confirmationbias`.
+A decision-maker may interpret the model's output differently for different groups, due to social bias and {term}`confirmation bias`.
 For example, a judge may weigh a high risk score more heavily for a black defendant compared to a white defendant, due to (unconscious) social bias.
 This bias, which can be attributed to falling into the framing trap, can be mitigated by taking into account stakeholder interactions during the system's design and evaluation.

 ### Interaction: Reinforcing Feedback Loops
 In systems that learn from user interactions, users can introduce social bias.
 For example, consider a chat bot that learns dynamically.
 Without safeguards against toxicity, users might teach it to use obscene or otherwise offensive language, resulting in {term}`denigration harm`.
 This type of bias can be avoided by putting checks in place to identify malicious intent towards the system.